Code-Institute-Submissions/MrFogg866-project-2_MayResub/README.md

 ## Testing

-- Each pages responsiveness is tested visually and by using chrome development tools & lighthouse the 3 pages results are shown below
+- Each pages responsiveness is tested visually and by using chrome development tools & lighthouse the 3 pages results are shown below,

 I have tested my site on multiple devices.
 These include:

+iPhone SE (375 x 667)
+iPhone XR plus (414 x 896)
+ipad mini (768 x 1024)
+iPad air (820 x 1180)
+nest hub max (1280 x 800)

-the aim is to allow the website to resize itself and fit to any device as small as a iphone se (375 x 667) upto a nest hub max (1280 x 800) to allow for a great user experience.
+the aim is to allow the website to resize itself at various sizes starting at 1200px and moving down to 950px then 670px and then 480px to allow for a great user experience.